mphonic/xynthii/README.md

 The [Donate](#donate) button reminds you to donate.
 Did I mention that it really, really helps?

+If you're not incredibly familiar with modular synths, read the text below and also watch [this walkthrough video](https://youtu.be/4r2mJQl-51s).

 ## Modules that Sync with Other Modules

 Buttons with the "^" symbol allow you to sync a given module with another one.